nttlong/njs-q/README.md

  3- Parameterize a route handler according to file name:

         The "$" in html view filename will translate into ":" in Expressjs.
-For below example users$userId.html will generate route like this:
+        For above example users$userId.html will generate route like this:
         "systems/users:userId"
  4 - Server code script tags: